bugsense/docs/android.md

 * Android SDK 1.6 (Version 4) or later

 1. Your first step is to copy the <a href="">bugsense-<strong></strong>.zip</a><strong> <a href="/releases/android" id="releases">(Release Notes)</a></strong> or use [Maven](http://blog.bugsense.com/post/43988856467/maven-repo-for-bugsense-now-available) into your project's libs folder.
-If this folder do not exist, you have to create it.
+If this folder does not exist, you have to create it.
 Import it to your project by adding the following line at the top of your Activity's class file:

       ```java
       import com.bugsense.trace.BugSenseHandler;